Efficient Compactions Between Storage Tiers with PrismDB: Background and Directly Related Work

-In recent years, NVMe storage devices have evolved in two orthogonal directions: faster (and more expensive) non-volatile memory and cheaper (and slower) dense flash.
-New fast and persistent memory technologies, such as 3D XPoint~\cite{optane,micronqlc} and Z-NAND~\cite{znand}, which we refer to collectively throughout the paper as Non-Volatile Memory (NVM), provide low random read and write latencies of 10s~$\mu$s or less.
+\paragrapha{Trends in storage.} In recent years, NVMe storage devices have evolved in two orthogonal directions: faster (and more expensive) non-volatile memory and cheaper (and slower) dense flash.
+New fast NVM technologies, such as 3D XPoint~\cite{optane,micronqlc} and Z-NAND~\cite{znand}, which we refer to collectively throughout the paper as Non-Volatile Memory (NVM), provide random read and write latencies of 10$\mu$s or less.

-On the other end of the spectrum, flash technology has become ever more dense and cheap.
+On the other end of the spectrum, NAND or flash technology has become ever more dense and cheap.
 Flash manufacturers have been able to pack more bits in each device, both by stacking cells vertically (3D flash), and by packing more bits per memory cell.
 However, making devices denser also causes their latency to increase and makes them less reliable~\cite{DIRECT,bleak,flashmemorysummit,micronqlc,660p,jaffer2020rethinking}.
-The latest QLC technology, which packs 4 bits per memory cell, can only tolerate 100--200 write cycles before it becomes unusable~\cite{lowpe,flashmemorysummit,660p}.
-For this reason, the main current use case for QLC is for applications that issue a small number of writes~\cite{write-once,DIRECT}.
-Future dense flash technologies, such as the recently announced PLC (5 bits per cell), will only exacerbate this trade off~\cite{jaffer2020rethinking}.
+The latest QLC NAND technology, which packs 4 bits per memory cell, can only tolerate 100--300 write cycles before it becomes unusable~\cite{lowpe,flashmemorysummit,660p}.
+Future dense flash technologies, such as the recently announced PLC NAND (5 bits per cell), will exacerbate this trade-off~\cite{jaffer2020rethinking}.